hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_operations.md

 ## Update Link

-Use the `$mdm-update-link` operation to change the `matchResult` update of an empi link.
+Use the `$mdm-update-link` operation to change the `matchResult` update of an mdm link.
 This operation takes the following parameters:

 <table class="table table-striped table-condensed">
     <thead>